edifierplus/emacs.d/README.md

 emacs.d
 =======

-This is my profile for emacs
+This is my configuration for emacs